A supplementation plan is not about taking random products. It's about aligned nutrition, training, and goals.

 - Consult a healthcare professional if you have medical conditions

-Montber supplementation plan: a balanced example
+Montber supplementation plan: balanced example

 For an active person who trains 3-4 days a week:

-- Whey Protein Lacprodan + DigeZyme- Post-workout
+- Whey Protein Lacprodan + DigeZyme - Post-workout

-- Magnesium- at night
+- Magnesium - at night

 Conclusion